Alvearie/de-identification/docs/masking-providers.md

 6. Generalize to year, for example, 2016.

-7. Generalize to N-year interval, for example, 2015-2019.

-8. Generalize to year (for example, 1927) and mask any age over 90.
+7. Generalize to year (for example, 1927) and mask any age over 90.

-9. Generalize to month/year (for example, 02/1927) and mask any age over 90.
+8. Generalize to month/year (for example, 02/1927) and mask any age over 90.

-10. Add random offsets to year, month, day, hour, minutes, and seconds.
+9. Add random offsets to year, month, day, hour, minutes, and seconds.

-11. Apply maximum years ago.
+10. Apply maximum years ago.

-12. Apply maximum days ago.
+11. Apply maximum days ago.

 If the override option of the provider is set to **True**, then the override is processed first.
 If the rule criteria are met, all other options